telerik/kendo-ui-core/docs/web/scheduler/overview.md

         }
     });

-It is important to note how the fields of the scheduler event are configured (in the `schema.model` section) and mapped to the fields returned by the remote service using the `from` option.
+Note the way the fields of the scheduler event are configured in the `schema.model` section and mapped to the fields returned by the remote service using the `from` option.

-When binding to a remote service the following are recommended (but not mandatory):

-1. Set the [timezone](/api/web/scheduler#configuration-timezone) option of the scheduler.
-It is used to tell the scheduler in what timezone the scheduler events are created and stored on the server.
-If the timezone is not set the scheduler will use the current timezone.
-This means that users with different timezone settings will see different start and end times.
-Setting the timezone of the scheduler would make it display the same start and end times regardless of the current user timezone.
-For **additional information about timezones** and how the scheduler works with them you can check the [timezones](/web/scheduler/timezones) **help topic**.
-1. Send the scheduler event date fields (start and end) in [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) to the remote service.
-The `parameterMap` option from the previous example does the same:

-        parameterMap: function(options, operation) {
-            if (operation !== "read" && options.models) {
-                return {models: kendo.stringify(options.models)};
-            }
-        }
-1. Store the scheduler event date fields (start and end) in UTC format as well.
-This would allow easier migration of your data between servers in different timezone.

-## The fields of kendo.data.SchedulerEvent
+### <code>kendo.data.SchedulerEvent</code>

 The `kendo.data.SchedulerEvent` object has the following fields:

-* description `String` - the text description of the scheduler event.
+* description `String` - the text description of the Scheduler event.
-* end `Date` - the date at which the event ends.
+* end `Date` - the date on which the event ends.
-* id `Number` - the unique identifier of the scheduler event.
-Events whose `id` is not set are considered as "new".
+* id `Number` - the unique identifier of the Scheduler event.
+Events whose `id` is not set are considered new.
-* isAllDay `Boolean` - if the event is "all day" or not.
+* `isAllDay Boolean` - if the event is all day or not.
-* recurrenceException `String` - the recurrence exceptions.
+* `recurrenceException String` - the recurrence exceptions.
-* recurrenceId `String|Number|Object` - the `id` of the recurrence parent.
+* `recurrenceId String|Number|Object` - the `id` of the recurrence parent.
 If set the current event is a recurrence exception.
-* recurrenceRule `String` - the recurrence rule which describes the repetition pattern of the event.
-Follows the [rfc5545](http://tools.ietf.org/html/rfc5545) specification.
+* `recurrenceRule String` - the recurrence rule which describes the repetition pattern of the event; follows the [rfc5545](http://tools.ietf.org/html/rfc5545) specification.
-* start `Date` - the date at which the event starts.
+* start `Date` - the date on which the event starts.
 * title `String` - the title of the event which is displayed in the scheduler views.

-If your remote service stores and returns the scheduler events in a different format use the `schema.model.fields` and `schema.model.id` options of the data source to describe them.
+If your remote service stores and returns the Scheduler events in a different format, use the `schema.model.fields` and `schema.model.id` options of the data source to describe them.

-The "remote service binding" example shown above shows how to map remote service fields to client-side scheduler event fields:
+The example below demonstrates how to map remote service fields to client-side scheduler event fields.

+###### Example

         schema: {
             model: {
                 id: "taskId", // The "id" of the event is the "taskId" field.
 Mandatory.
                 fields: {
-                    // Describe the scheduler event fields and map them to the fields returned by the remote service
+                    // Describe the Scheduler event fields and map them to the fields returned by the remote service
                     taskId: {
                         from: "TaskID", // The 'TaskID' server-side field is mapped to the 'taskId' client-side field
                         type: "number"